 Under the European Cohesion Policy, Polish municipalities will receive around PLN 25 billion (almost six billion euros) in structural support for revitalising national and regional programmes between 2014 and 2020.
 Those investments – due to their scale and complexity – create a unique opportunity to enhance the energy and the resource efficiency of Polish cities and deliver a substantial reduction in the emissions of greenhouse gases and other air pollutants in Poland.

 Although sustainable development, incl. energy- and resource efficiency, is defined by the Partnership Agreement signed between Poland and the European Commission as horizontal criteria for every investment conducted under the current structural funding (2014-2020), so far, revitalization projects have mainly followed a socio-economic goal only.
 The low-emission transition, air pollution challenges, and energy efficiency are mentioned in major Polish strategical documents; yet these aspects are not included in the section on revitalization.
 This, in turn, sheds uncertainty on the local revitalization implementation processes.
 In the long term, the lack of prominence and concrete provisions for energy- and resource efficiency may lock Polish cities in unsustainable development patterns and infrastructures.

-The project is co-funded by The Deutsche Bundesstiftung Umwelt (DBU) and The European Climate Initiative (EUKI) a new project financing instrument by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMUB).
+The project was co-funded by the Deutsche Foundation for the Environment (DBU) and the European Climate Initiative (EUKI), a new project financing instrument by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).